jpillora/opts-examples/eg-groups/README.md

 type Config struct {
 	Fizz string
 	Buzz bool
-	//Foo has an implicit `opts:"mode=embedded,group=Foo"`.
+	//Foo has an implicit "mode=embedded,group=Foo", it
-	//Could be be merged with config by unsetting group `opts:"group="`.
+	//could be be merged into the default group by
+	//unsetting group "group=".
 	Foo
 	Ping, Pong int `opts:"group=More"`
 }